rahult0016/rahultt/Readme.md

-The text in which code wifll be shared to otyhef.
+The text in which code will be shared to other.